Snipcart vs. WooCommerce:

 We launched Snipcart with developer freedom as a core value.
 We wanted you to pick the right tool for the right job; adopting a modular approach bundling tools you love.
 So if, as a developer, you love to work with WordPress and PHP, then WooCommerce might just be a solid fit.
 I've seen killer e-commerce sites running on WooCommerce, and I'm sure you have, too.
 After all, a solution powering a third of all online stores has to be a decent one!

 But maybe you want to try something else than WordPress, or a different sort of e-commerce experience on a WordPress site.
-Maybe you want to build the kind of killer custom e-commerce site our friends at Montréal agency Deux Huit Huit built.
+Maybe all the JAMstack talk is getting to you.
 Maybe you want to bundle WordPress, a shopping cart platform & a custom POS together in an omnichannel solution.
 Maybe you want to ditch databases and build a crazy fast e-commerce experience with a static site generator.

 Well, if any of that sounds appealing to you, I guess that's why I'd tell you to use Snipcart over WooCommerce.